 - 99DOTS has been thoroughly used in LMICs and for TB with high levels of acceptability

-- Can be used without a smart phone and “device” does not require electricity.
+- It can be used without a smart phone and the “device” does not require electricity.

 - Open source technology reduces barriers to access.

-- Designed to be compatible with TB blister packs
+- It is designed to be compatible with TB blister packs

 - Due to varying blister pack shapes and sizes, 99DOTS can be challenging to use when TB medication from multiple brands is used simultaneously.